Neighborhood-Traffic-Flow/neighborhoodtrafficflow/examples/Speed Limit.md

 ![image](https://github.com/Neighborhood-Traffic-Flow/neighborhoodtrafficflow/blob/master/examples/gif%20pictures/speed%20limit%20graph.gif)

-Users can also compare the speed limit in their selected neighborhood to the speed limit in Seattle if they scoll down to the bottom.
+Users can also compare the percentage of roads with all speed limits in their selected neighborhood to that in Seattle if they scoll down to the bottom.
 Users can hover mouses over the graph to view the the statistic for their selected neighborhood and Seattle.
 Grey boxes represent the speed limit in Greater Seattle area, blue boxes represents the speed limit in selected neighborhood.